-Tebbens et al. (2010) posited the relationship between vaccine supply and vaccine demand to calculate pediatric vaccine stock levels necessary for avoiding interruptions in vaccination schedules for children.
-Again, (Belciug et al. 2016; Postacchini et al. 2016) outlined the optimal inventory policies for an inpatient hospital pharmacy with enhancement in cost performance. da Silva et al. (2006) established a decision support system based on integerprogramming models to douse the problem of acquisition and allocation of medical materials.
-Lastly, (Baesler et al. 2014; Stanger et al. 2012) developed a SM tool to analyze the supply chain of blood and blood products.
+Tebbens et al. (2010) expatiated on the relationship between the exigencies of vaccine supply and vaccine demand that helps to calculate vaccine stock levels necessary for avoiding interruptions in vaccination schedules for children.
+Again, (Belciug et al. 2016; Postacchini et al. 2016) outlined the best inventory policies for an inpatient hospital pharmacy with enhancement in cost performance. da Silva et al. (2006) established a decision support system based on integer-programming models to douse the problem of acquisition and allocation of medical materials.
+(Baesler et al. 2014; Stanger et al. 2012) also designed an SM tool to analyze the supply chain of blood products.
 They revealed that decision makers or stakeholders can use their expertise and experiences which is as a result of SM to make informed and less risky decisions with respect to changes in SC.
-Their conclusion suggested that SM has boosted the overall quality of healthcare by allowing better allocation of scarce resources
+Their conclusion suggested that SM has boosted the overall quality of healthcare by allowing better allocation of scarce resources their livelihood.
+In other words, there is a clear disparity between healthcare SCM and SCM in other jurisdictions as it takes care of a plethora of items in varying capacities in response to the large number of diagnosis types and methods.
+This is controlled by diverse complexity of legislations and the crucial role played by healthcare professionals (Krause et al. 2009; Rego et al. 2009).
+In as much as patients are the ultimate end users of products supplied through SC, they have no final authority to decide on how these products are selected.
+In sharp contrast to other sectors, expired products are disposed off and destroyed when it cannot be auctioned or sold directly.
+Moreover, the ever changing nature of technologies in the healthcare sector shortens product lifespan and cost of acquiring the preference items.
+In conclusion, it throws a major challenge on planners in healthcare SCM to accurately predict the rate of occurrence, duration, and diagnosis types for patient episodes and accordingly the associated product demands.